Thrill12/SpaceDudeLore/Factions/New Earth Republic.md

 ## Description

 It is led in secret by [Avery Meadows](../Influential%20Persons/Avery%20Meadows.md), who is also a part of [The Chief Council](../Influential%20Persons/The%20Chief%20Council.md).
-Their public leader is [Nick Valentine](../Influential%20Persons/Nick%20Valentine.md), who acts as a puppet whilst the [Council](../Influential%20Persons/The%20Chief%20Council.md) is his puppeteer.
+Their public leader is [Rick Clementine](../Influential%20Persons/Rick%20Clementine.md), who acts as a puppet whilst the [Council](../Influential%20Persons/The%20Chief%20Council.md) is his puppeteer.

 Its views are identical to [The Foundation](The%20Foundation.md), which fully backs the republic and its endeavours in political adventures.